 Investment and environmental credits

-Some companies can claim deductions for small investments and investments in energy-efficient and environmental assets.
+Some businesses can claim deductions for small investments and investments in energy-efficient and environmental assets.
 The eligibility rules for these credits is sometimes complicated, and more information is available in the guide from PwC.

 VAT in the Netherlands

-BTW applies when you sell or buy goods or services.
-Rates vary depending on the type of goods or services:
+VAT rates vary depending on the type of goods or services:

 Corporate tax year in the Netherlands